Walfred-MA/PATs/pipeline/readme.txt

 This pipeline performs pangenome-based allele analysis and k-mer genotyping using partitioned sequence regions from pangenome assemblies and short-read queries.

+Snakefile: the main pipeline file used for large number of genes
+Snakefile_light: the alternative lighter pipeline file used for only a few genes

 📁 Repository Root:
     Place this pipeline script and the `config.json` file at the root.
     Compiled binaries and Python scripts are expected in the folder specified